rasifrana/milestone2-project/README.md

 ## Deployment

-Local git repository was initated in the begining o fthis project and several commits were made during the development.
+Local git repository was initated in the begining of this project and several commits were made during the development.

 Project was pushed to remote repository on https://github.com on master branch.